hidayahrr/hidayahrr/README.md

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, an aspiring Product Manager and Data Analyst with extensive experiences in tech companies such as Tokopedia, CT Corp Digital, and Titipaja.
+😃 My name is Hidayah Rizki Ramadhan, an aspiring Business Intelligence Developer and Data Engineer with extensive experiences in tech companies such as Tokopedia, CT Corp Digital, Titipaja, and CIFOR.

 🎓 I earned my Bachelor Degree in Business Management studies at Institut Teknologi Bandung.
-Although my background is in business, I am excited to learn other more technical fields such as product management and data.
+Although my background is in business, I am excited to learn other more technical fields such as business intelligence and data engineering.

-👨‍💻 Currently, I work full-time as a Product Analyst at Titipaja.
+👨‍💻 Currently, I work full-time as a Business Intelligence Developer at CIFOR.
 During my free time, I open for various freelancing opportunities to practice my skills and building my portfolio.

 🎸 Outside the world of working, I love to do some investing in various financial instruments and practicing martial arts.
 Oh!
 I also love reading books on personal development & financial literacy.